tycrek/ass/.github/README.md

 ## Data Engines

 [Papito data engines] are responsible for managing your data.
 "Data" has two parts: an identifier & the actual data itself.
 With ass, the data is a JSON object representing the uploaded resource.
-The identifier is the unique ID in the URL returned to the user on upload.
+The identifier is the unique ID in the URL returned to the user on upload. **Update August 2022:** I plan to overhaul Papito and how all this works *eventually*.
+If this comment is still here in a year, ~~kick~~ message me.

 [Papito data engines]: https://github.com/tycrek/papito